 Can anyone learn to sing?
-You could be forgiven for thinking “no” is the answer to that question, especially if you’ve seen episodes of TV talent shows where singer after singer mumbles in a tuneless monotone, or wails off key with confidence, but little ability.
-Closer to home, you may have sung in a choir, or even attempted singing lessons, but became frustrated as you found that your voice didn’t match up to your expectations.
-However much you might want to sing, you might have made the decision for yourself that you can’t sing.
+You might be thinking “no,” especially if you’ve seen episodes of American Idol where singer after singer mumbles in a tuneless monotone, or wails off key with a lot of confidence, but little ability.
+You may have sung in a choir, or even attempted singing lessons, but became frustrated as you quickly found that your voice didn’t match up to your expectations.

 Five Steps to Take You From Non-Singer to Singer

 You might be surprised to learn that most of these steps don’t involve you singing a single note.
 However, just as you might have prepared for school exams by reading over material and thinking about the information, anyone who sings for a living will tell you that much of their singing practice is actually silent work.

 Stand up straight – Your posture can make all the difference.
 Look at yourself in the mirror, or take a selfie so that you can take a close look at how you hold yourself.
 If you slouch forward, tend to hold one shoulder higher than the other, or even have a habit of leaning on one leg, all of these will affect your ability to sing well.
 Start to view yourself as a musical instrument; after all, a clarinet with a knot in it won’t play very well, so a person with a similar barrier to making a sound isn’t much different!

 Pay attention to your body – If you’re not sure what to do with your hands or arms if you’re in a public speaking situation, try standing with your hands in your pockets, and see what it does to your posture.
 Quite frequently, taking the pressure away from what to do with your hands encourages you to relax your shoulders, and removes a lot of neck tension.